 Sacramento, CA 95814

-Substance Use Disorders Concentration
+Substance Use Disorders Certificate

-Upon completion of the MFT program, students may choose to take 11 additional units that fulfill the requirements for a Substance Use Disorders concentration.
-This concentration allows you to establish a competency that historically has only been afforded to those working in the substance use disorders field.
+Upon completion of the MFT program, students may choose to take 11 additional units that fulfill the requirements for a Substance Use Disorders certificate.
+This certificate allows you to establish a competency that historically has only been afforded to those working in the substance use disorders field.
 As primary care physicians, mental health providers and substance use providers coalesce into whole person care, you will be a part of cutting-edge treatment.

 - Professional active faculty who teach from personal experience.